 When Should I Implement My Book Promotion Campaign?

 Your book publicist will help you with the timeline if you invest in professional help.
-Ideally a campaign will start three to four months prior to the day you are going to release your book.
+Ideally, a campaign will start three to four months prior to the day you are going to release your book.
 You need to have the time for:

-• Your author website and social media to be designed and author branded
+- Your author website and social media to be designed and author-branded

-• Your publicist will develop your electronic press kit or media materials and your media list and event “wish” list a few months before your release date so that the media has time to read your book, write a review, and schedule reviews and events around your release.
+- Your publicist will develop your electronic press kit or media materials and your media list and event “wish” list a few months before your release date so that the media has time to read your book, write a review, and schedule reviews and events around your release.

-What is the Advantage to Starting Early?
+What is the Advantage of Starting Early?

 Just like opening a restaurant on Main Street or introducing a new tube of toothpaste on the shelves of big stores, starting promotion early provides reviews and “buzz” for your book right when it’s new and fresh, and “on the shelf” – online or in bookstores.
-It will never be “new” again, which is an advantage itself.
-You will be promoting your heart out for a very long time, if you want to be successful.
+It will never be “new” again, which is an advantage in itself.
+You will be promoting your heart out for a very long time if you want to be successful.
 But, there are certain things, like particular book reviews, that can only happen if the reviewers know about it before your release date.
-And, your release date is not a day when the clouds open and the angels sing . . . it’s a day that you choose to target so that your book has it’s own “coming out party”.
+And, your release date is not a day when the clouds open and the angels sing . . . it’s a day that you choose to target so that your book has its own “coming out party”.

 Nothing makes me sadder than to get an email or call from an author who says, “My book is published!
 I need help promoting it!”
 It’s like it’s an afterthought and there are many doors that are shut even the day after the book comes out.
-Book marekting shouldn't be an afterthought; it should be a considered game plan for your book's success.
+Book marketing shouldn't be an afterthought; it should be a considered game plan for your book's success.

-If a tree falls in the woods but no one is there to hear it, did it make a noise?
+If a tree falls in the woods but no one is there to hear it, does it make a noise?
 If you publish a book, but no one knows about it, will it be read?

 On average, more than 2,000 books are released every day in the US.
 You need to be thinking ahead to make your book stand out.
 Don’t leave it to fate or the “last minute.”
 Authors are surprised at how fun it is to work on book promotion, so get excited and look forward with gusto!
 You've written a book and it's time to tell people about it, the right way.